 This list includes Phyllis Bennis, Rachel Corrie and more people.While this isn't a list of all female peace activists, it does answer the questions "Who are the most famous female peace activists?" and "Who are the best female peace activists?"

-Birthplace: Tokyo, Japan
+- Birthplace: Tokyo, Japan

-Age: Died at 83 (1897-1980)
+- Age: Dec. at 83 (1897-1980)

-Birthplace: Bath Beach, New York City, New York, United States of America
+- Birthplace: Bath Beach, New York City, New York

-Samantha Reed Smith was an American schoolgirl, peace activist and child actress from Manchester, Maine, who became famous in the Cold War era United States and Soviet Union.
-In 1982, Smith wrote a letter to the newly appointed CPSU General Secretary Yuri Andropov, and received a personal reply which included a personal invitation to visit the Soviet Union, which she accepted.
-Smith attracted extensive media attention in both countries as a "Goodwill Ambassador", and became known as "America's Youngest Ambassador" participating in peacemaking activities in Japan.
-She wrote a book... more on Wikipedia
+- Photo: Metaweb (FB) / Fair useSamantha Reed Smith (June 29, 1972 – August 25, 1985) was an American schoolgirl, peace activist and child actress from Manchester, Maine, who became famous during the Cold War between the United States and the Soviet Union.
+In 1982, Smith wrote a letter to the newly appointed CPSU General Secretary Yuri Andropov, and received a personal reply with a personal invitation to visit the Soviet Union, which she accepted.
+Smith attracted extensive media attention in both countries as a "Goodwill Ambassador", becoming known as America's Youngest Ambassador and subsequently participating in peacemaking activities in Japan.
+With the assistance of her father Arthur (an academic), she wrote a book... more on Wikipedia

-Age: Died at 13 (1972-1985)
+- Age: Dec. at 13 (1972-1985)

 - Birthplace: Houlton, Maine, United States of America